Music B.A.

 The tables below are for informational purposes and do not reflect all university, general education, and credit requirements.
 See Undergraduate Graduation Requirements for more information.

-In addition to core curriculum requirements for the Contemporary Practices Concentration, students must also complete three modules.
+In addition to core curriculum requirements for the Compositional Practices Concentration, students must also complete three modules.
 Each module will consist of:

 • a lower-division MUSC 11, MUSC 80, or MUSC 81-series course specific to each module (three total);